Tactics: How to Play in a 4-4-2 Diamond Formation?

 The covering role of the defensive midfielder

-What are the strengths of the diamond 4-4-2?
+What are the strengths of the 4-4-2 diamond?

 One of the strengths of the diamond 4-4-2 is the contribution of fullbacks and the role they can play in offensive movement.
 Since box-to-box midfielders will generally leave the flank free, this will allow your fullbacks to overlap and offer offensive solutions during the match.
 However, be careful, this strength is double-edged.